 - by Stephanie C DeMasiBACKGROUND: More than 600,000 adults in the United States experience an out-of-hospital or in-hospital cardiac arrest each year.
-After resuscitation from cardiac arrest, most patients receive mechanical ventilation.
-The oxygenation target that optimizes neurologic outcomes after cardiac arrest is uncertain.
+Following resuscitation from cardiac arrest, most patients receive mechanical ventilation.
+The oxygenation target that optimizes neurologic outcomes following cardiac arrest is uncertain.

 - by Kevin P SeitzBACKGROUND: Whether the choice of ventilator mode affects outcomes for critically ill patients is unknown.